How We Can Help You

 - Offer insight into successful interaction with the media — Get quick tips on successful interviews with reporters, information on standard journalistic practices, and other assistance in the realm of media relations.
 If you have been invited to speak on live television, we can connect you with UConn’s own on-campus broadcast studio.

-- Brand your event — Ensure that your event attendees recognize your event’s Neag School affiliation with branded banners, tablecloths, or tchotchkes.
+- Brand your event — Ensure that your event attendees recognize your event’s Neag School affiliation with branded banners, tablecloths, or signage.

-- Advertise your academic program, upcoming information session, or other initiative — Gather pricing on various advertising options, with recommendations on how to target your key audiences by medium (print, web, broadcast, etc.).
+- Advertise your academic program, upcoming information session, or other initiative — Gather pricing on your behalf for various advertising options, with recommendations on how to target your key audiences by medium (print, web, broadcast, etc.).

 - Give guidance on branding standards — We can point you to the University’s approved branding standards when it comes to design, wordmark usage, and more; connect you with the right resources; and review your print or digital materials and make suggestions regarding branding compliance.
 Be sure to check out the Neag School Intranet’s Communications Resources for templates, how-to guide, and other resources on branding.